card-io/card.io-Android-source/README.md

 You should see the app open and run through some tests.

-#### Recordings

-Any card recordings present in `SampleApp/src/main/assets/recordings` will be loaded when the sample app is run and will be available for testing.

 ### Un-official Release

 `$ ./gradlew clean :card.io:assembleRelease` Cleans and builds an aar file for distribution.